-Complaint investigations can be conducted by a State Survey Agency, called an SA, by the applicable CMS location, by an approved State program or State licensure program, or by an Accrediting Organization, or AO.
+A State Survey Agency can conduct complaint investigations, referred to as an SA, by the applicable CMS location, an approved State program or State licensure program, or an Accrediting Organization (AO).

 Investigation into a complaint may or may not result in an onsite survey.